amonks/jekyll-template/README.md

 You wanna make a website with more than one page.

-You're gonna use Jekyll, which is a website generator, and you're gonna host it on Github Pages, which is free.
+You're gonna use Jekyll, which is a website generator, and you're gonna host it on Github Pages, which is free, and which automatically runs Jekyll every time you make a change.

 You might use prose.io as a sort of cms.

+**This website is hosted (automatically) at https://amonks.github.io/jekyll-template **

 ## Contents